 Welcome to the Kansas therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Kansas cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Kansas zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Kansas zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Kansas telehealth therapists.

 According to information from the Bureau of Labor Statistics (BLS), the year 2015 saw roughly 17,140 residents in Kansas working in social and community service fields.
 These residents were employed as depression therapists, child psychologists, health care workers, religious workers, at residential treatment centers, at rehab treatment centers, guidance counselors, social workers, and marriage and family therapists in Kansas.
 Therapists and other health care providers in the state earned an estimated mean yearly salary of $40,290.
 Data from the United States Census Bureau suggests these professionals served a state population of just under 3 million people in 2015.